 - 1. Integrated physical and biological sciences sequences for nonconcentrators.
 These sequences are open only to first- and second-year students and to entering transfer students. - A. NTSC 10100-10200-10300-10400 emphasizes the evolution of the physical universe and life on Earth and is described in the Natural Sciences section of this catalog. - B. ENST 12100-12600 weaves together several basic science disciplines relevant to our understanding of human impact on the natural environment and is described in the Environmental Studies and Natural Sciences sections of this catalog.
 This six-quarter sequence also meets the general education requirement in mathematical science for nonconcentrators. - 2.
 The general education sequences for nonconcentrators.
 Students choose from the following options to meet the biological sciences requirement.
-The requirement should be completed by the end of the second year.

-- A. Students in this sequence take Core Biology (BIOS 10100) as their first course.
+The requirement should be completed by the end of the second year. - A. Students in this sequence take Core Biology (BIOS 10100) as their first course.
 This comprehensive introduction to the biological sciences consists of interactive lectures, discussions, and laboratories.
 (Laboratory fees apply.)
-For their second quarter, students choose from a menu of topical courses (BIOS 10101-19999) that are comprehensive reviews of specialized topics of interest in the biological sciences.
-Nonconcentrators are encouraged to enroll in additional biological sciences courses that cover topics of special interest to them. - B. Either of the following two sequences may serve as an alternative to the two-quarter BIOS 10100 plus topical course sequence: (1) "Integrative Biology" (BIOS 10200/10201) is appropriate for students interested in a more quantitative and analytical introduction to biology.
-(2) "Nature of Life" (BIOS 10400/10401) is appropriate for students interested in a more chemical and molecular introduction to biology.
-Students who elect to take the second sequence should have a strong background in high school chemistry. - 3.
+For their second quarter, students choose from a menu of topics courses (BIOS 10101-19999) that are comprehensive reviews of specialized topics of interest in the biological sciences.
+Nonconcentrators are encouraged to enroll in additional biological sciences courses that cover topics of special interest to them. - B. "Nature of Life" (BIOS 10400/10401) is an alternative sequence to BIOS 10100 and a topics course.
+It is appropriate for students who are interested in a more chemical and molecular introduction to biology and have a strong background in high school chemistry. - 3.
 Fundamental Sequences for Concentrators and Students Preparing for the Health Professions.
-Biological sciences concentrators take a six-quarter integrated series that includes a five-quarter Fundamental Sequence plus Biochemistry (BIOS 20200).
+Biological sciences concentrators take a sixquarter integrated series that includes a five-quarter Fundamental Sequence plus Biochemistry (BIOS 20200).
 Each quarter includes major laboratory components.
 Both five-quarter Fundamental Sequences (BIOS 20180s and 20190s) provide comprehensive coverage of modern biology.
 Topics include cell and molecular biology, genetics, developmental biology, ecology and evolution, and organismal biology.
-The first two quarters of these sequences are used to meet the general education requirements in the biological sciences. - 4.
-Advanced Placement Sequence for Concentrators with a Score of 5 on the AP Biology Test.
-Concentrators with a score of 5 on the AP biology test may take the two-quarter Fundamental Sequence described below in place of a five-quarter sequence.
-These students use two quarters of AP credit to meet the general education requirement for biological sciences and register for the "AP 5" two-quarter sequence in the concentration.
-BIOS 20239 must be taken first.
-This course must be followed by either BIOS 20240, 20246, or 20247; and 20200.
+The first two quarters of these sequences are used to meet the general education requirements in the biological sciences.

+4. Advanced Placement Sequence for Concentrators with a Score of 5 on the AP Biology Test.
+Concentrators with a score of 5 on the AP biology test receive one quarter of AP credit.
+They may register for the two-quarter "AP 5" Fundamental Sequence described below in place of a five-quarter sequence.
+Upon completion of the two-quarter "AP 5" sequence students will have two credits in the concentration and they will have met the general education requirements in the biological sciences.
+This course must be followed by either BIOS 20240, 20242, 20243, 20247, or 20248 and 20200.